Animal Welfare Code of Practice - Breeding dogs and cats

 Summary

-The Breeding Code applies to everyone involved in the business of breeding dogs and cats.
-To ensure the updates are fit for purpose, the Government has consulted with stakeholders, including Animal Care Australia, Master Dog Breeders Association, Dogs NSW, Australian Federation of Livestock Working Dogs, NSW Farmers, Australian National Cats Inc., Cats NSW and NSW Cat Fanciers Association.
-The animal welfare enforcement agencies - RSPCA NSW, the Animal Welfare League NSW and the NSW Police – were also consulted and the updated Code has been endorsed by the NSW Animal Welfare Advisory Council.
+The Breeding Code sets the standards for the care and management of breeding dogs and cats.
+The Code was developed in consultation with stakeholders, including Animal Care Australia, Master Dog Breeders Association, Dogs NSW, Australian Federation of Livestock Working Dogs, NSW Farmers, Australian National Cats Inc., Cats NSW and NSW Cat Fanciers Association, as well as the animal welfare enforcement agencies - RSPCA NSW, the Animal Welfare League NSW and the NSW Police.
+The Code has been endorsed by the NSW Animal Welfare Advisory Council.

 Download